AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47292-out-of-stock-bundled-products-not-available-in-graphql.md

 ## Issue

-Out-of-stock bundled products are not available in the GraphQL response even if the *[!UICONTROL Display Out-of-Stock Products]* is set to *[Yes]*.
+The out-of-stock bundled products are not available in the GraphQL response even if the [!UICONTROL Display Out-of-Stock Products] is set to *[!UICONTROL Yes]*.

 <u>Steps to reproduce</u>: